grafana/agent/docs/sources/shared/wal-data-retention.md

 to repair the WAL by removing corrupt segments.
 Sometimes, this repair is unsuccessful, and you must manually delete the corrupted WAL to continue.

-When the WAL becomes corrupted, you will see error messages such as `err="failed to find segment for index"` in the Grafana Agent log file.
+When the WAL becomes corrupted, Grafana Agent writes error messages such as `err="failed to find segment for index"` to the log file.

 {{% admonition type="caution" %}}
 Deleting a WAL segment or a WAL file permanently deletes the stored WAL data.